velvia/links/rust.md

     - `open -a Safari flamegraph.svg`
     - NOTE: you need to turn on `debug = true` in release profile for symbols
     - This method works better for apps than small benchmarks btw, as inlined methods won't show up in the graph.
+* [Rust Profiling with Instruments on OSX](http://carol-nichols.com/2015/12/09/rust-profiling-on-osx-cpu-time/) - but apparently cannot export CSV to FlameGraph :(
+  - Note that you can now just install [cargo instruments](https://github.com/cmyr/cargo-instruments)
+  - Also useful for heap/memory analysis, including tracking retained vs transient allocations
 * [Rust Performance: Perf and Flamegraph](https://blog.anp.lol/rust/2016/07/24/profiling-rust-perf-flamegraph/) - including finding hot assembly instructions
 * [Iai](https://github.com/bheisler/iai) - a one-shot Rust profiler that uses Valgrind underneath
 * [Top-down Microarchitecture Analysis Method](https://easyperf.net/blog/2019/02/09/Top-Down-performance-analysis-methodology) - TMAM is a formal microprocessor perf analysis method from Intel, works with perf to find out what CPU-level bottlenecks are (mem IO? branch predictions? etc.)